Sparking a New Revolution for Women’s Reproductive and Sexual Health

-Nurosene (CSE: MEND) is providing tools and technology to empower people to take ownership of their mental health.
-Using cutting edge AI, and implementing a scientifically guided mix of brain activities, diagnostics, and nutraceuticals, they are bringing better brain health to everyone.
+Nurosene (CSE: MEND) (OTC: MNNDF) is providing tools and technology to empower people to take ownership of their mental health.
+Using cutting edge AI, and implementing a scientifically guided mix of brain activities, they are bringing better brain health to everyone.
 Their CEO, Ranj Bath, puts it best, “At Nurosene, we are on a mission to democratize mental health and empower our community of people around the world with access to tools typically found only in a clinical setting that will help to improve mental well-being.”
-This is an exciting mental health tech play; with cash on hand from their recent IPO, an NFL Star endorsement, powerful Mental Health Council including Olympian Michael Phelps, and massive market potential, we are looking at Nurosene to disrupt the entire space.
+This is an exciting mental health tech play; with cash on hand from their recent IPO, an acquisition of leading AI and quantum computing company Netramark, celebrity endorsements, powerful Mental Health Council including Olympian Michael Phelps, and massive market potential, we are looking at Nurosene to disrupt the entire space.

 Huge Opportunity – It is estimated that roughly 10% of the world’s population is affected by some kind of mental health issue.
 The opportunity for Nurosene lies in the percentage of people who don’t receive help (between 75%-85%) due to cost, stigma, or accessibility.
 Using their advanced technology and marketing strategy, they will be able to capitalize on that underserved population.

-Growing Market – The global mobile health app market size is expected to reach $149.3 billion by 2028 and is projected to reach a CAGR of 17.7%, while the global dietary supplement market is expected to reach $298 billion by 2027.
-Nurosene is well positioned to ride the growth of both markets, while helping solve an important problem by delivering mental health support via their app and their line of supplements.
+Growing Market – The global mobile health app market size is expected to reach $149.3 billion by 2028 and is projected to reach a CAGR of 17.7%.
+Nurosene is well positioned to helping solve an important problem by delivering mental performance support via their Nuro app.

 Strong Team – Nurosene is carried by team of highly skilled professionals as well as guided by a strong team of advisors and board members and executives, including the Former Head of E-Commerce at Apple and the Former Director of the Italian Medicines Agency (AIFA).